Movement group

 Cheri Paige Fogleman (performer) holds a BFA from North Carolina School of the Arts.
 She was a founding dancer in Shen Wei Dance Arts, performing at the American Dance Festival, The Kennedy Center and Switzerland's STEPS Dance Festival.
 Cheri was the recipient of the Terry Sanford Scholarship at the American Dance Festival in 2000.
 In New York, Cheri has been seen dancing with VIA Dance Collaborative, Maryanne Chaney, Alethea Adsitt, Emily Tschiffely, and Aynsley Vandenbroucke.
 She is also persuing acting (having completed a two year Meisner technique program at the Maggie Flanigan Studio) and has just been cast as a lead in an indi feature film, Deus Ex, to begin filming in Philadelphia, May 2008.

-Djamila Moore (performer) originally from Hawaii, began her early dance training in Hula and hip-hop.
-She received her BFA in contemporary dance from North Carolina School of the Arts.
-She has also studied and performed at the American Dance Festival and Impulstanz in Vienna, Austria.
-Djamila has been a company member of AMDaT and continues to work with LS Installations.
-She is also a floral designer and preschool teacher.
-This is her fourth season performing with AVMG.
+Djamila Moore (performer) grew up in Kohala, Hawaii where her first dance training was in Hula.
+She received her BFA in Contemporary Dance from North Carolina School of the Arts.
+She has studied and performed at the American Dance Festival and Impulstanz in Vienna, Austria.
+Djamila is a founding member of VIA Dance Collaborative and was a company member of AMDaT.
+Currently she also collaborates and performs with Liz Sargent.
+By day she is a teacher of three year olds and is also working towards a degree in Landscape Architecture.
+This is her fifth season performing with AVMG.

 Naoko Nagata (costume designer) has established herself as one of the industries most versatile and unique costume designers.
 She has collaborated with an impressive list of talent, including David Dorfman Dance, David Neumann, Doug Elkins Dance Company, Bebe Miller, Zvi Gotheiner and Dancers, Jeanette Stoner, Amos Pinhasi, Jeanine Durning, Sara Pearson and Patrick Widrig and Dancers, Cherlyn Lavagnino, Janis Brenner, Liz Lerman Dance Exchange, Nina Winthrope, Hetty King, Diversions in the United Kingdom, Mollie O'Brien, Nami Yamamoto, Curt Haworth and Karl Anderson among many, many others.
 Her background is biochemistry.
 What changed her life is a long story.
 Nowadays, her laboratory is a rehearsal studio.